Trosky Castle: History

-During the Hussite Wars Trosky was a centre of the pro-Catholic sides.
-It is therefore not surprising that in all probability the castle was never completely conquered by the Hussites or any other enemies.
+During the Hussite Wars, Trosky was a center of the pro-Catholic side, serving as a stronghold alongside castles like Kost, Kumburk, Frýdštejn, Bezděz, and Ralsko, providing connections between Bohemia and the Lusatian League.
+It is therefore not surprising that the castle was never completely conquered by the Hussites or any other enemies.
 As late as 1428, shortly after the castle burned down, it was under siege by Jan Královec, captain of the Taborites Army.
-From 1438 onwards the robber knight Kryštov Šov of Helfenburg and his companion Švejkar settled in it to tyrannize the villagers in the surrounding countryside, before the people of Görlitz and Zittau, members of the Lusatian League, banded together to capture them.
-Margareth of Bergau, the widow of the original owner Otto of Bergau, made Trosky into her residence by 1444.
-In 1468 the castle was property of William of Hasenburg who kept it until 1497.
-After that several noble families owned the castle, although its significance declined.
-In 1648, during the Thirty Years' War, it was burned down completely by the Imperial Army and left in ruins.
-In 1681 the enlightened Jesuit Bohuslav Balbín visited it; possibly the first documented example of a trip, the sole purpose of which was to research a historical site or area.
+From 1438 onwards, the robber knight Kryštof Šov of Helfenburg and his companion Švejkar settled in it to tyrannize the villagers in the surrounding countryside, before the people of Görlitz and Zittau, members of the Lusatian League, banded together to capture them.
+The conflict lasted until 1444 when Šov’s forces were defeated.
+The castle returned to Otto, who died soon after, passing the property to his son, Jan of Bergov.